CyberGen49/discord-chatgpt/README.md

 * `input`: The user's input
 * `output`: The language model's response
 * `count_tokens`: The total number of text tokens that this interaction used

+This data is only used for conversation history and the statistics shown in the `/stats` command, so the database can be safely deleted and regenerated at any time.